 Jewelry and Art in California Bankruptcy

-Section 704.040 of the California Code of Civil Procedure exempts jewelry, heirlooms and works of art to the extent their aggregate equity does not exceeds $7,175.
-The exemption can be used to exempt several pieces of jewelry, heirlooms or works of art, not just a single item.
+Section 704.040 of the California Code of Civil Procedure exempts jewelry, heirlooms, and works of art to the extent their aggregate equity does not exceed $7,175.
+The exemption can be used to exempt several pieces of jewelry, heirlooms, or works of art, not just a single item.
 The aim of the section is to protect personal property that itself may be quite valuable but which also carries immense sentimental value.
 For example, wedding rings can be exempted under this section.
-In essence, a wedding ring may carry significant monetary value that could benefit creditors in bankruptcy.
+In essence, a wedding ring may carry a significant monetary value that could benefit creditors in bankruptcy.
 However, one policy underlying bankruptcy is to protect human dignity throughout the bankruptcy process.
 Accordingly, the policy of protecting human dignity would not be advanced by forcing married debtors to part with their wedding rings in order to achieve a fresh start.
-Therefore, the jewelry, heirlooms and works of art exemption in bankruptcy protects these valuable, yet sentimental, items from liquidation, and thereby protects human dignity throughout the bankruptcy process.
+Therefore, the jewelry, heirlooms, and works of art exemption in bankruptcy protect these valuable, yet sentimental, items from liquidation, and thereby protects human dignity throughout the bankruptcy process.

 Works of Art